jpolete/pebble-spring-boot-2-starter/README.md

   </repositories>
 ```

-Download and unzip the starter from [releases](https://github.com/jpolete/pebble-spring-boot-2-starter/releases).
+Download and unzip the build jars from [releases](https://github.com/jpolete/pebble-spring-boot-2-starter/releases).

 Deploy the starter to your local Maven repository directory.
 (Be sure to change the paths below)